salesforce-misc/HelloViolet.ai/docs/conversation-input-output.md

 </choice></app>
 ```

-The above script, on being triggered (such as by saying 'Hello'), would respond and say: 'Hey.
+The above script gets triggered by saying 'Hello', and would respond by saying: 'Hey.
 Good to meet you'.
+When there are multiple `say` elements, such as in the above example, the output has them all being included serially.

+## Input Types

-For receiving user input such as parameters to an action, scripts need to first define the parameter type, for example:
+Beyond just receiving pre-defined phrases as through the `expecting` element above, scripts can also receive typed parameters such as a number or a date from a user.
+In order to do this scripts need to first define the parameter type, for example:
 ```javascript
 violet.addInputTypes({
   'name': 'firstName',